yr542/Variant_Identification_Application___VIA/README.md

 #### Model 3: De Novo

 Identifies variants in affected children/siblings which are not present in either parent.
-Variants with an allele frequency greater than 0.0005 or a low allelic depth are removed.
+Variants with an allele frequency greater than 0.0005 or a low coverage depth (<6) are removed.

 #### Model 4: Autosomal Dominant

 Identifies variants in affected children/siblings when _at least one_ of the parents are also affected.
-Variants with an allele frequency greater than 0.0005 or a low allelic depth are removed.
+Variants with an allele frequency greater than 0.0005 or a low coverage depth (<6) are removed.

 ### Custom Classes (Family.py)